EthanSafari/Barebnb/README.md

-# Barebnb.com ~ "all the functionality of airbnb.com, witout the style"
+# Barebnb.com ~ "all the functionality of airbnb.com, without the style"

 Basically this application is inspied by airbnb.com, and basically shows of the functionality of airbnb, but with none of the style of airbnb